 The Organization is dependent upon contributions, grants and other public support for its revenues.
 The ability of the Organization's contributors, grantors and supporters to give amounts comparable with previous years is greatly dependent upon current and future overall programmatic and economic conditions.
 Therefore, the Organization has developed a financial and operational plan to continue providing its programs.
-While the Organization believes it has the resources to continue its programs during the year ending June 30, 2017 and beyond, its ability to do so is dependent upon the above factors.
+While the Organization believes it has the resources to continue its programs through December 2018 and beyond, its ability to do so is dependent upon the above factors.